pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals-azure/_index.md

     - azure
 block_external_search_index: true
 ---

-In this tutorial, we're going to learn more about how to use Pulumi with Azure.
-Specifically, we'll build on what we learned with [Pulumi Fundamentals]({{< relref "/learn/pulumi-fundamentals" >}}) to explore a new provider.
+In this tutorial, we're going to apply what we learned in [Pulumi Fundamentals]({{< relref "/learn/pulumi-fundamentals" >}}) to explore a new resource provider: Azure.
+This tutorial is a hands-on experience, so you're going to find fewer definitions and more code.

 ## Time

 How long this tutorial will take depends on your internet connection, reading speed, and other factors.
-On average, this tutorial should take you about 40 minutes to complete.
+On average, this tutorial should take you about 30 minutes to complete.

 ## Prerequisites